mrmassis/multiclouds-tournament/README.md

 # MultiClouds Tournament (MCT)
 It is a solution for formation of an association Inter-Clouds.
-The MCT is based on the properties of clouds Federations and has the main goal to be a framework for adding cloud providers in a tournament where the prize is access to resources (quantity and specialty).
+The MCT is based on the properties of Cloud Federations and has the main goal to be a framework for adding cloud providers in a tournament where the prize is access to resources (quantity and specialty).

 Setting the MCT is: